nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing assignees, the existing assignees of the task will be removed i.e adding of assignees is not cumulative.
-* NEW_ASSIGNEE is case-sensitive and format-sensitive: "Alex Yeoh" and "Alex     Yeoh" are not the same assignee.
+* NEW_ASSIGNEE is case-sensitive and format-sensitive: "Alex Yeoh" and "Alex yeoh" are not the same assignee.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Any number of assignees can be specified here (including 0).
 To have multiple assignees, simply use multiple assignee prefixes.